nkkrnkl/carepilot/AUTH0-SETUP.md

 ## Prerequisites

-1. Auth0 account with the following credentials:
+1. Auth0 account - Create a free account at [Auth0](https://auth0.com)
-   - Domain: `dev-mkzc2baz7coa6cg6.us.auth0.com`
-   - Client ID: `ooKrOZCVndrxGt4OHcj8iF9VGIqSGSnC`
-   - Client Secret: `DPAvrTmgF-hnZEwwPZN2l_iw8YLn0_wPWww2pd_OPCLWFAHBtadMzQjm8_ex3-wv`
+   - You'll need to create an application in your Auth0 dashboard
+   - Get your Domain, Client ID, and Client Secret from the application settings

 ## Step 1: Create Environment Variables File